tommyhosman/AutoSaveScripts/README.md

 Matlab function to periodically save modified scripts (including unsaved `Untitled` scripts) to a backup directory (organized by date and Matlab instance).

+Typical use case is to call this function from startup.m such that this runs in the background.

 ## Need

-Matlab may close before there is an opportunity to save modified functions/scripts (e.g. `Untitled` scripts).
+Matlab may close before there is an opportunity to save modified functions/scripts (e.g. `Untitled` scripts), e.g. OS restart or Matlab crash.

-This script's main purpose is to handle backing up unsaved `Untitled` scripts because Matlab does not currently have a method to do this.
+This script will check and back up all unsaved files/scripts in the Matlab editor, to prevent data loss in case Matlab closing before the opportunity to save.
+That said, the script's main purpose is to handle backing up unsaved `Untitled` scripts because Matlab does not currently save or back up these scripts.

 ## Code header